-As the Philip H. Knight Professor of Communication and Director of the Media Center for Science and Technology at the University of Oregon, she explores how policy makers, physicians, and other experts can enhance public understanding of science and technology by advancing the science of science communication.
+As the Philip H. Knight Chair and Director of the Center for Science Communication Research (SCR) in the School of Journalism and Communication at the University of Oregon, she explores how policy makers, physicians, and other experts can enhance public understanding of science and technology by advancing the science of science communication.

 University of Oregon, Eugene, OR.
 Advisor: Paul Slovic, Ph.D.

 Ph.D.
 Psychology, Judgment and Decision Making.

 B.S.
 Economics.
 The Wharton School of Business, Marketing.

 B.S.E.
 Systems Engineering.
 Minor: Chemical Engineering.

 Fellow, American Association for the Advancement of Science (AAAS) “For contributions to basic research on affect, numeracy, and risky decision-making, and for translational research on communicating health risks and improving medical decisions and policies”

 Fellow, American Psychological Association, Division 38, Health Psychology

 Fellow, Association for Psychological Science

 NIH Merit Award “For exceptional advances in integrating cognitive, affective, and social processes into cancer control research” (group award to members of the “Cognitive, Affective, and Social Processes in Health Research (CASPHR) Working Group” (see http://cancercontrol.cancer.gov/brp/casphr/)